Anksharskarp/Anksharskarp.github.io/README.md

 **Writing should be clear, direct, and natural.
 Do not use marketing-style labels or slogans.** See [writing conventions](documentation/writing-conventions.md).

+For future pages, follow the [theme and design system](documentation/design-system.md) and [page-building guide](documentation/new-pages.md).
+They document the implemented palette, typography, spacing, controls, responsive rules, and shared page renderer.

 ## Develop

 ```sh